A part-time freelance writer who is trying different ways to earn money online.

 Online transcription work is not particularly hard and doesn't require a degree.
 You just need to pick up on things quickly and be accurate.
 I admit that it is not the easiest job that you can do online or the most rewarding, but it can find a place in your sources of income for sure.

-In this article, I will share some of the best online transcription jobs for beginners in my opinion.
-I am not going to arrange the websites in any particular order, so you can try the ones at the bottom of this article as well.
+In this article, I share some of the best online transcription jobs for beginners in my opinion.
+These are not listed in any particular order, and each of these companies is discussed in greater detail in the sections below.

 Note: I won't sugarcoat anything in this article.
 I'll only share my honest opinion about the websites.
 I haven't used any of these websites yet, so my opinion is based purely on my research.

-Important Things That You Must Know About Online Transcription Jobs
+Important Things to Know About Online Transcription Jobs as a Beginner

 - First of all, transcribing doesn't pay well in most cases.
 The average person doesn't have the required typing speed or the skill to do these jobs really fast.
 You also have to worry about your accuracy because a website will kick you out if you are inaccurate most of the time.
 In short, it is an uphill battle that you will struggle to win.